SamG101-Developer/SPP-Primer/Writerside/topics/3-3-Functions.md

 # 3.3.
 Functions
 In S++, there are 3 types of functions, similar to Rust.
 There is the `FunRef`, `FunMut` and `FunMov` function types.
 All `fun` functions and methods are one of these 3 types, and can be passed around as values.
-The 1st class nature of functions in S++ allows for a lot of flexibility in how they are used, and reinforces the orthogonality of the language.
+The first-class nature of functions in S++ allows for a lot of flexibility in how they are used, and reinforces the orthogonality of the language.